-Biden's next 2 years: changes afoot whatever midterms bring
+Biden's next 2 years: Changes afoot whatever midterms bring

 VOL. 46 | NO. 44 | Friday, November 4, 2022

-WASHINGTON (AP) — Joe Biden's record is on the ballot even if his name isn't.
-And no matter what Tuesday's midterm elections bring, his presidency is set for profound changes.
+WASHINGTON (AP) — Joe Biden's record was on the ballot even if his name wasn't.
+And no matter the final bottom line of Tuesday's midterm elections, his presidency is set for profound changes.

+Biden watched from the White House into the early morning hours Wednesday, making congratulatory calls to more than 30 Democratic candidates and huddling with advisers to watch the incoming returns.
+The White House announced that he was to deliver remarks and hold a rare press conference on Wednesday afternoon to discuss the results.

+In public, the president professed optimism to the end, telling Democratic state party officials on election eve that "we're going to surprise the living devil out of people."

+Control of Congress was still hanging in the balance on Wednesday morning, but returns pointed to surprising Democratic strength as the party notched victories in key races, including Pennsylvania's Senate race where John Fetterman flipped a Republican-controlled seat that is key to the party's hopes of maintaining control of the chamber.

-Regardless of the outcome, the votes will help reshape the balance of Biden's term after an ambitious first two years and will reorder his White House priorities.
+Regardless of the outcome, the votes will help reshape the remainder of Biden's term after an ambitious first two years and will reorder his White House priorities.

-The president, who was making get-out-the-vote calls to radio outlets targeted at the Black community, planned to spend election night at the White House watching returns with advisers.
-White House press secretary Karine Jean-Pierre said Biden would address the nation on Wednesday about the results, which are sure to be incomplete at that point.

 Should Republicans win control of Congress, Biden allies are gearing up for fights on keeping the government funded and its financial obligations met, sustaining support for Ukraine and protecting his signature legislative achievements from repeal efforts.
 Republican wins could also usher in a host of GOP candidates whom Biden has branded as threats to democracy for refusing to acknowledge the results of the 2020 presidential race, limiting potential avenues of cooperation and exposing new challenges ahead of 2024.